 Many women believe that weight gain is part of “the change.”
 But numerous studies, including one from Michigan State University, offer some surprising results.
 In this study of 28 postmenopausal women, the scientists found that menopause by itself was not the reason for weight gain.
 It was the level of physical activity that had the biggest impact on body weight – older women who are vigorously active maintain their girlish figures.
 Photo credit: Glen Scott via Compfight

 Water does curb appetite, but only if it is incorporated into food, not drunk from a glass.
 Several studies from Pennsylvania State University found that only water in soups, thick beverages like V8 juice or a smoothie, and other liquid foods fills us up.
 In one study, women were given a snack of chicken rice casserole with a glass of water or a chicken rice soup that contained the same amount of water as broth.
 Results showed that the soup was more filling even though it contained 27% fewer calories than the casserole.
 The reason why water bound to food is filling, while a glass of water is not, is unclear, but it could be that the bound water slows digestion, whereas a glass of water just passes right through.
-Photo credit: Michael Le Roi via Compfight
+Photo credit: Ian Sane via Compfight

 The Food and Drug Administration (FDA) and the Environmental Protection Agency (EPA) just released a revised statement recommending that pregnant and breast-feeding women, as well as young children, should include at least two servings of low-mercury seafood every week.
 This is the first time a government agency has recognized the importance of the nutrients found in fish for cognitive development, and is a “baby” step for the health of future generations.
 It’s also too little too late.